Bioconductor/coursehelper/README.md

 The Ruby dependencies of the app are declared in the [Gemfile](Gemfile).

+### Deploying changes to the app

+It is not enough to simply do `git pull` on production.
+You also need to `touch tmp/restart.txt` in order to tell rails to use the latest changes.

 ## Building a course AMI

 Generally this involves the following steps: